everdark/kedro-on-aws/docs/integration_with_sagemaker.md

-# Integration with SageMaker Model Registry and Batch Transform Job
+# E01.
+Integration with SageMaker Model Registry and Batch Transform Job

 Train a `scikit-learn` model (outside SageMaker) and save it as a versioned Kedro catalog.
 Use catalog transcoding to obtain the model version string and re-package, upload to S3 as model artifacts.
 Then create a SageMaker model package based on the artifacts.

+A SageMaker model can then be created from an approved model package that can be used for both realt-time or batch transform job.
+In this experiment we only implement the call to a transform job, but the prepared model package should be compatible in real-time serving since they both use the same underlying serving framework: [`multi-model-server`](https://github.com/awslabs/multi-model-server) (MMS).

+We also leverage catalog versioning to create linkage between Kedro version string and the resulting AWS resource ARN.

 - [Runtime Image](#runtime-image)
 - [Approve Model Packages](#approve-model-packages)